akilmohideen/java-rust-bindings-manual/src/reordering.md

 having different memory access speeds means that if two threads are accessing memories that are vastly different in retrieval speed, the order in which those threads run operations may be in the wrong order relative to each other.
-If you now take into consideration that a wrapper class (like the ones the provided automation tool will generate), ordering might be thrown off even more.
+If you now take a wrapper class into consideration, ordering might be thrown off even more.
 In these cases, Rust and Java’s atomic design will put more strain on hardware by stalling some threads so that order guarantees are kept.